harshboi/A-R-T/README.md

                         access_token_secret="CzVCCqD8X9FC059X98deDiNYb24IWjhZYVeAhoU4F5v7l")
   ```
   Note: Functions for such present in the Twint Scraper.ipynb (Name for notebook will be changed in future for better           readability).
 Check in-file documentation on using them.

+Instructions on Running:

+Appendix:
+Criticism and response to such
+Lack of Unit tests - Added Unittests to modularized and
+Code not Modularized into files - Modularized code based on functionality into files
+Cluttered home directory - Moved all data files to datasets, created folders for segregating ML models based on framework used
+Instruction on running not provided in README - Added to README